jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/0_Discretize_Aero.typ

 Among these are faster convergence, consistency of results, and in general, the clusters are found better.

 // ---------------------------------- step ---------------------------------- //
-The problem that kmeans++ tries to solve can be formulated as an mathematical optimization problem and is solved  accordingly.
+The problem that kmeans++ tries to solve can be formulated as an mathematical optimization problem and can be solved thorugh heuristic algorithms @Brunton2022.
-With optimizations, it is known that there are multiple possible solutions, so-called local optima.
-Through initialization, kmeans++ usually manages to converge the objective function according to @eq_72 towards a smaller function value.
+Since, the kmeans++ optimization problem usally is solved iteratively and the final solution depends on the inital starting point @Brunton2022, there is no gurantee that the converegnce ends at the global optima.
-The notation in @eq_72 is taken from @Frochte2020 and states that $d, x_j$ and $mu_i$ stand for a distance function, the current data point, and the centroid.
+The optimization problem of the kmeans++ is given as @eq_72.
+Its notation is taken from @Frochte2020 and states the distance funciton $d$, the data point $x_j$ and the mean $mu_i$ from the cluster $i$.
 In this case, $k$ centroids would be available.
 $ J = sum_(i=1)^k sum_(x_j in C_i) d(x_j, mu_i) $ <eq_72>

-Furthermore, $x_j in C_i$ specifically means a data point $x_j$ from the cluster or group $C_i$.
+Furthermore, $x_j in C_i$ specifically means that only data points $x_j$ are considered that are assigned to one unique cluster or group $C_i$.
 The latter indicates the following.
 After positions for all centroids have been found and thus it is clear which entries belong to which cluster or group, the geometric center of gravity can be determined.
 The centers of gravity are the new starting positions for the respective centroids, so that the group membership of each individual data point can be determined again.